DilsharaHerath/DilsharaHerath.github.io/_portfolio/2_CV.md

 ## Acknowledgments

-This work was conducted as the Final Year Research Project under the supervision of [Supervisor Name], Department of [Department], [University Name], Sri Lanka.
-The experimental setup was supported by the university’s Renewable Energy Laboratory.
+This work was conducted with the guidance from Prof. Roshan Godaliyadda, Prof. Parakrama Ekanayake from the Department of Electrical and Electronic Engineering, University of Peradeniya.